Bangkok Itinerary (4 Days): A Curated Insider’s Guide

 Bangkok and Thailand can be visited all year round and the Thai capital makes the perfect escape at any time of the year.
 The busiest months and the high season, however, are from November- March, the coolest season.

-The hottest time in Bangkok is March-May, but if you stay for Songkran- Thai new year- you’ll be able to experience all the festivities and water fights.
+The hottest time in Bangkok is March-May, but if you stay for Songkran- Thai New Year- you’ll be able to experience all the festivities and water fights.

 The rainy season falls from July-October and at this time floods in the city are possible so keep that in mind.
 Whichever time you decide to visit Bangkok you won’t be disappointed by this Asian metropolis that ever sleeps.